martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 # Morphometric elements of urban form

 _link back_
+- we know what ppl did
+- we have general method outlined
+- let's move towards operationalising it

 _aim of the chapter_
+- what are the elements
+- how do we combine them together
+- introduce tessellation

 _structure of the chapter_

 ## Analytical representation of urban form